Enrichment Fellowship

 Application and Nomination Process

-This application is only open to first year students who are applying for admission.
+1.- This application is only open to first-year students seeking graduate admission.

-- Express your interest and confirm your eligibility.
+- Confirm your eligibility and express your interest.

-- Briefly explain: how you meet the eligibility criteria for the fellowship?
+- Briefly explain, how you meet the eligibility for the fellowship.

-Graduate Program Coordinator submits a letter of nomination to the Graduate College through email at gradcollege@uni.edu and copy the student.
-Each program cannot exceed more than 2 nominations per academic year)
+2.- Each Graduate Program Coordinator submits a letter of nomination to the Division of Graduate Studies through email at gradcollege@uni.edu and copies the student.
+Each Department cannot exceed more than 2 nominations per academic year.
+Nomination Letters should not exceed 2 typed pages and must include:

 - (a) Nominee’s strength and academic promise.

-- (b) Nominee’s ability to contribute to the diversity of the academic field and/or the UNI campus community
+- (b) Nominee’s ability to contribute to the academic field and/or the UNI campus community.

-- (c) Explanation of how the program/department plans to guide the nominee to successfully complete the degree (e.g. Number of meetings with a mentor/grad coordinator; departmental actions to create a welcoming environment and culture of inclusiveness, any other relevant initiative)
+- (c) Explanation of how the program/department plans to guide the nominee to successfully complete the degree (e.g. number of meetings with a mentor/grad coordinator; departmental actions to create a welcoming environment, culture, and any other relevant initiative).